golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 #### How to integrate an application with gWASM

+pic here

 This section is a very brief guidelines how to integrate existing application with gWASM.
 It is very hard to say which application are eligible.
-For sure you need to have source code and not every language is supported - is able to be cross-compiled to WebAssembly.
+For sure you need to have source code and not every programming language is supported - is able to be cross-compiled to WebAssembly.
 Optionally, you can rewrite selected parts in C or Rust and cross-compile them.

 1. Decompose the application and consider wich component is responsible for heavy computations.
 Files access is permitted but network access, GPU access, IPC, searching volumes etc are denied.